Richugireesh/sshelper/README.md

 - `host`: The hostname or IP address of the target machine.
 - `port`: The port to connect to on the target machine.
 - `username`: The username to use for the connection.
 - `password`: The password to use for the connection.
-This field is optional.
+This field is optional and it's recommended to use SSH keys instead for security reasons.
 - `key_path`: The path to the SSH key to use for the connection.
 This field is optional.

 ## Data Structure

 The `Data` struct contains a vector of `Connection` structs.
 This allows `sshelper` to manage multiple connections.

+## Usage

+`sshelper` supports the following commands:

+- `add`: Add a new connection.
+You will be prompted to enter the connection details.
+- `list`: List all saved connections by name and host.
+- `connect <name>`: Connect to a saved connection by its name.

+The connection details are stored in a JSON file located at `~/.config/sshelper/connections.json`.